 Our team at ERGANZ is focused on delivering positive outcomes for electricity consumers, efficient market structures and a sustainable future for Aotearoa.

-We represent companies that generate and sell electricity to Kiwi homes and businesses.
+We represent companies that generate and sell electricity to kiwi homes and businesses.
 Collectively, our members supply almost 90 percent of New Zealand’s electricity.

-We work for a competitive, fair, and sustainable electricity market that benefits New Zealand consumers.
+We’re proud that New Zealand offers a world-class electricity system, and we work for a competitive, fair, and sustainable electricity market that benefits New Zealand consumers.

 Our three core priorities are: